keancollyer12/windsurf_switch/README.md

 ## 📋 Usage scenario

-When using Windsurf's Claude 4.5 model, the official limit is that only a certain number of requests can be sent every 30 minutes.Through this tool, you can：
+When using Windsurf, the official limit is that only a certain number of requests can be sent daily.Through this tool, you can：

 1. Register multiple Windsurf accounts
 2. Back up the login status of each account to this tool